Anna Biller

-Anna Biller is an American filmmaker who wrote and directed the feature films Viva (2007) and The Love Witch (2016).
+Anna Biller is an American filmmaker who wrote and directed the feature films Viva (2007), The Love Witch (2016), and The Face of Horror (2026).
 Biller considers herself a feminist filmmaker and consciously explores feminist themes throughout her work, including exploring the female gaze in cinema.
 She is vocal on both her website and in interviews about gender inequalities in the film industry.

 Early life

 Biller was born in Los Angeles to a Japanese-American mother who is a fashion designer and a Caucasian father who is a visual artist.
-She grew up watching her mother design clothes, watching her father paint with a bright color palette, and watching classic cinema, all of which has had a big influence on her filmmaking practice.
+She grew up watching her mother design clothes, watching her father paint with a bright color palette, and watching classic cinema, all of which has influenced her filmmaking practice.
 She has a B.A. in art from UCLA and an MFA in art and film from the California Institute of the Arts.
 During her time at CalArts, she studied both art and film and began making 16 mm films, and was mentored by Morgan Fisher and Paul McCarthy.
 She started making 8 mm films while she was living in New York.